 IA: You work a lot with silk, can you tell us more about the different variations you use?

 AB: There are so many!
 Most of the commercial silk is mulberry, it has a various gradations and yarns being twisted in different ways from it too.
 Working with extra-grade AAA mulberry silk shappe is a pure joy, it is like liquid gold in your hands, while bourette feels almost like linen.
 There is also tussah or tasar silk, which is wild silk, there is a type of Japanese tussah silkworm particular to Japan, that produces green silk thread.
 African anaphe silk suppose to be very strong, but I have not gotten a chance to see it.
 There are muga, eri silk too and many others.
-I am currently in search for spider silk but it is not widely available on the market yet.
+I am currently in search of spider silk but it is not widely available on the market yet.

-IA: I believe many people are returning to a place where unique design made with high quality materials becomes more important, handmade objects will be more requested and we will consume less objects and only what is essential to living, do you agree on that view.
+IA: I believe many people are returning to a place where unique design made with high-quality materials becomes more important, handmade objects will be more requested and we will consume less objects and only what is essential to living, do you agree on that view.

 IA: Finally, I would like to talk about your most recent project, that actually for me speaks to the people that are looking for more unique & high-quality items.
 Can you tell us a bit more about your neckwear line?

 AB: It came from a necessity.
 I could never find a perfect scarf; in terms of quality, touch, drape, size and colourful.
 I thought, why not design a scarf collection that would answer all that.
 I spoke to female friends and acquaintances and found out its quite a common.
-We created a collection of neckwear, in high quality silk, which is extremely soft yet drapes well on the body.
+We created a collection of neckwear, in high-quality silk, which is extremely soft yet drapes well on the body.
 We paid a great deal of attention to colours, the palette is muted and flowing from dusty gold and warm amber to deep greens, blues and black.
 It was important that our scarves would go with the colours and outfits women wear frequently.
 I’d summarize by saying the collection is minimal yet shows the appreciation for quality and reserved aesthetic sensibility.

 (e-store launching soon, follow Objects of Matter Instagram for more info about Provenance neckwear collection)